 Two things to remember when writing your blog

-1. Only publish content that is helpful to your readers.
+- Only publish content that is helpful to your readers.
 Even if you only have a personal blog about what’s going on in your life, that’s what your visitors are coming to read.
-If you start randomly publishing posts about things which don’t affect you personally, you will very likely find your readership falling off.
+If you start randomly publishing posts about things that don’t affect you personally, your readership will likely drop.

-2. Do not try to sell something on every post.
-You can certainly have ads, or links to things in the sidebar or footer.
-Each post should elicit your reader to action – sign up for your newsletter, or follow you on twitter.
+- Do not try to sell something on every post.
+You can undoubtedly have ads or links to things in the sidebar or footer.
+Each post should elicit your reader to action – sign up for your newsletter or follow you on Twitter.

 There is one cardinal rule to successful blogging that no one can ignore.
 You have to be writing about something that interests you.
 If you are going to maintain a blog, then you will need to write a great many words about a specific subject category.